bustad/path2hash/README.md

 python path2hash.py -o test.txt "D:\test" "D:\test2"
 python path2hash.py -o test.txt -ctime -mtime "D:\test" "D:\test2"
 ```
 Now the script is using base85 to write each SHA-512 hash to a text file.
 One could also use base64 or hex.
+The files and folders are [sorted](https://stackoverflow.com/questions/18282370/in-what-order-does-os-walk-iterates-iterate) when the hashes are calculated.

 ## Use tools to compare text files to find new and changed files and to verify file contents